-In order to properly tell the story of NewGround (formerly Operation Manna), we must first take a quick look at how Diaconal Ministries Canada got its start.
+In order to properly tell the history of NewGround (formerly Operation Manna), we must first take a quick look at how Diaconal Ministries Canada got its start.

 This international partnership with CRWRC spread to other countries and continued until 1996.
 As it grew, the recipients of the offering also began to vary, with Salem Christian Mental Health Association, now known as Shalem Mental Health Network, receiving support in 1965 and 1967.
 During 1989-1990, ownership and oversight of the Operation Manna program still lied with CRWRC.
 At this time, the AODC would request funding from the Operation Manna program, with approval for funding coming from the US Board of CRWRC, since it was a bi-national, joint venture.

-It was during the late eighties and early nineties that a more diverse group of para-church organizations serving their communities across Canada began receiving support from Operation Manna and this has continued until today.
+It was during the late ‘80’s and early ‘90’s that a more diverse group of para-church organizations serving their communities across Canada began receiving support from Operation Manna and this has continued until today.

 Breaking New Ground

-More recently, the conversation was picked up again as Diaconal Ministries’ staff and the Operation Manna Committee were ready to broaden the program to better build into leaders of today and tomorrow.
-So in the early Fall of 2018 it was decided that the time had finally arrived to help clarify the purpose of the program and breathe new life into it!
+More recently, the conversation was picked up again as Diaconal Ministries’ staff and the Operation Manna Committee were ready to broaden the program in order to better build into leaders of today and tomorrow.
+So in the early Fall of 2018, with a brand new Communications Coordinator on staff, it was decided that the time had finally arrived to help clarify the purpose of the program and breathe new life into it!

-So, as of March 1, 2019, Operation Manna is now called NewGround.
+So, as of March 1st, 2019, the Operation Manna Program became NewGround.

-As noted above, this program was funded primarily through an annual offering, typically held the first Sunday in May.
-This offering will still happen, but as the program extends its reach and breaks its own "new ground", Diaconal Ministries Canada will be seeking other revenue streams to support additional activities.
+This program will continue to be funded primarily through an annual offering, typically held the first Sunday in May.
+Moving forward, as the program extends its reach and breaks its own ‘new ground’, Diaconal Ministries Canada will be seeking other revenue streams to support additional activities.

 We hope you will join us in celebrating our updated NewGround Program!